ADULT PROTECTIVE SERVICES:

 years.
 A CARF accredited organization, AWBS provides an extensive range

-of evidence-based services for children, adults, seniors and families.
-We
+of evidence-based services for children, adults, seniors & families.
+We pro-

 are committed to helping people by offering them quality health and human